danielmana/ui-packages/CONTRIBUTING.md

 ### Coding style

 Please follow the coding style of the project.
-MUI uses prettier and eslint, so if possible, enable linting in your editor to get real-time feedback.
+UI Packages repository uses prettier and eslint, so if possible, enable linting in your editor to get real-time feedback.

 - `yarn prettier` reformats the code.
 - `yarn lint` runs manually the linting rules.